 Check The Oil

 If you have a 4 cycle model then your oil and fuel will be separate.
-I would strongly recommend that if you did not change the oil at the end of the last season, you do it now.
-If you did change it, good on you, just check that your oil level is still full before starting.
+I would strongly recommend that if you did not change the oil at the end of the last season, here’s a guide on how to change the oil in a snow blower.
+If you have already changed it, good on you, just check that your oil level is still full before starting.

 Always Use New Fuel